fyodorvi/jspm-bundle-watch/README.md

 ### 0.2.0
 - Changed `app.watch` to be an optional configuration param, by default JSPM Watch will use SystemJS trace to get the list of file
 - Added progress bar when building entire app
+- Unit tests import file is no longer generated and removed upon each file update, it's being written only when needed and removed only on process exit

 ### 0.1.9
 - JSPM is a peerDependency now, no need to pass it as a constructor option